jplewa/Fortran-AGH/projekty/projekt2/README.md

 in your Julia console.

 ### Testing
-Tests of the two matrix multiplication algorithms can be built and run with:
+Tests of the five matrix multiplication algorithms can be built and run with:
 ```
 make test
 ```